void-linux/void-docs/src/config/services/logging.md

 not sure which syslog implementation to use.
 To use it, install the `socklog-void` package, and enable the `socklog-unix` and `nanoklogd` services.

-The logs are saved in sub-directories of `/var/log/socklog/`.
+The logs are saved in sub-directories of `/var/log/socklog/`, and `svlogtail` can be used to help access them conveniently.

 The ability to reading logs is limited to `root` and users who are part of the `socklog` group.